 [Note: On March 22 2019, Louis suffered a major heart attack.
-But he was able to play at the King Louie Organ Trio's two CD release events in April, and following his post-heart attack rehab, he's 100% heathy and back performing full time.
+But he's 100% heathy now.
 To learn more about the heart attack and check out Louis' interviews about that incident--and the trio CD, which was released at that time--go to the April 7, 2019 entry under the "News" tab at this website.]